A Sea Cruise of the Ionian with Children

 The Blue Caves of Paxos

-After a bus ride from Acharavi we reach the port of Corfu to sail the Ionian.
-It’s not a shot trip, yet our guide is incredibly knowledgeable and introduces us to a lot of interesting information about Greece and Albania as well.
-We are able to see some of Corfu, its most important buildings, palaces and fortresses from the sea, without suffering the extreme Summer temperatures that hit Greece in July; once in open sea, we’re even able to spy on some lazy dolphins shyly jumping the waves!
+After a bus ride from Acharavi, we reach the port of Corfu to sail the Ionian.
+It’s not a short trip, yet our guide is incredibly knowledgeable and introduces us to a lot of interesting information about Greece and Albania as well.
+We are able to see some of Corfu, its most important buildings, palaces and fortresses from the sea, without suffering the extreme Summer temperatures that hit Greece in July; once in the open sea, we’re even able to spy on some lazy dolphins shyly jumping the waves!

-We first visit some of the famous Blue Caves around the island of Paxos, with an impressive rocky coastline, dramatic cliffs and outstanding solitaire beaches.
+We first visit some of the famous Blue Caves around the island of Paxos, with an impressive rocky coastline, dramatic cliffs, and outstanding solitaire beaches.
 Mythology says that Paxos was formed when Poseidon, God of the Sea, fell in love with Amphitrite.
 Poseidon, to build a shelter for themselves, struck the island of Corfu with his trident creating Paxos and the smaller Antipaxos.

 Once the boat enters the caves, crystal clear waters shine and reflect the light on the rocks.
 The effect is impressive.
 The silence is only interrupted by hundreds of birds.
 Their singing echoes in the darkness producing a magic atmosphere.
 We last visit Poseidon’s marble palace, inside one of the caves, then sail past a natural rocky bridge formed by the wind and sea erosion, to finally head to Antipaxos.
 Paxos and Antipaxos Cruising the Ionian Sea with Children